Wheeler 2-hitter, Harper HR, Phils beat Mets, 8th win in row

 TRAINER’S ROOM

-Mets: SS Javier Baez left after batting in the fifth due to left hip soreness.
-Baez grimaced on a swing during his at-bat that ended with a groundout to second. .
-OF Jose Martinez began a rehab assignment with Single-A St. Lucie on Sunday.
+Mets: SS Javier Báez left after batting in the fifth due to left hip soreness.
+Baez grimaced on a swing during his at-bat that ended with a groundout to second.
+Manager Luis Rojas said initial pessimism about the injury subsided following a postgame evaluation. … OF Jose Martinez began a rehab assignment with Single-A St. Lucie on Sunday.
+He was 0-for-2 with a strikeout.
 Martinez has been out all season after suffering a torn left meniscus during spring training.
-Manager Luis Rojas said he expected Martinez to start his rehab by playing every other day.
+Rojas said he expected Martinez to start his rehab by playing every other day.

-Phillies: OF Odubel Herrera (right Achilles’ soreness) was a late scratch from the starting lineup. .
-1B Rhys Hoskins (groin) sat for the third straight game, and SS Didi Gregorius (left elbow) missed his second consecutive contest.
+Phillies: OF Odubel Herrera (right Achilles’ soreness) was a late scratch from the starting lineup.
+Girardi said he wasn’t able to get loose in warmups. … 1B Rhys Hoskins (groin) sat for the third straight game, and SS Didi Gregorius (left elbow) missed his second consecutive contest.

 UP NEXT

 Mets: RHP Carlos Carrasco (0-0, 3.24) starts for the Mets when they open a three-game series against Washington on Tuesday night in New York.
-The Nationals haven’t announced their starter.
+RHP Paolo Espino (3-3, 3.66) goes for the Nationals.

-Phillies: RHP Aaron Nola (7-6, 4.49) takes the mound on Tuesday night when Philadelphia begins a three-game home series against the Dodgers, who haven’t announced their starter.
+Phillies: RHP Aaron Nola (7-6, 4.49) will face Dodgers RHP Max Scherzer (9-4, 2.75) on Tuesday night when Philadelphia begins a three-game home series against Los Angeles.